Table of Contents

 1. Globalization and Connectivity

-“The World Is Flat” explores how advances in technology, particularly in telecommunications and digital platforms, have interconnected people, businesses, and nations across the globe.
-Friedman emphasizes the role of information technology in reducing barriers to communication and collaboration, enabling unprecedented levels of connectivity and integration.
+“The World Is Flat” speaks to how technological advances, particularly through telecommunications and digital platforms, have connected mankind, business, and nation-state around the globe.
+Here, Friedman stresses the great ameliorative effects of IT on reducing barriers to communication and collaboration that then underwent tremendous connectivity and integration.

 2. Economic Transformation